 Important points to note regarding our valuation requirement:

-- All valuations must show the name and address of the jeweller and the name of the owner or wearer of the item(s).
+- All valuations must show the name and address of the jeweller or independent valuer and the name of you or the wearer to support proof of ownership.
+The valuation must also be signed and dated by your jeweller or independent valuer.